Ever since I wrote about leaving my corporate job, a lot of people have asked a lot of questions, many of which revolve around finances.

 How are you going to make a living?
 How are you going to pay your bills?
 What expenses do you still have?
 What expenses do you get rid of?
 How can I apply this to my life when I still have to deal with X and Y and Z?

 First, a note: Living a meaningful life has nothing to do with how much money you make.
 I used to make a lot of money.
 I don’t make nearly as much now.
 Not even close.
-And that’s OK because contribution and growth and pursuing your passions are more important.
-I’ll address those concepts later in this essay and tie it all together—finances and living a meaningful life—with a neat little bow at the end.
-That said, we are minimalists, not communists.
+And that’s okay because contribution and growth and cultivating your passions are more important.
+That said, we all need to pay the bills, right?
+I mean, we’re minimalists, not communists.
 And minimalists aren’t allergic to money.
-Money is just not the primary focus of my life.
+Money just isn’t the primary focus of my life.

 Let’s start with how I manage expenses.
-As you can imagine, I like to keep it simple, so let’s look at it in a way that will apply to anyone: regardless of your income, you must spend less than you take in, otherwise the math does not work, and you will go into debt—or further into debt—if you spend more than you make.
+As you can imagine, I like to keep it simple, so let’s look at it in a way that will apply to anyone: regardless of your income, you must spend less than you take in, otherwise the math does not work, and you will go into debt if you spend more than you make.

-This might sound overly simplistic or vapid or trite, and yet more people are in debt today than ever before.
+This might sound overly simplistic, and yet more people are in debt today than ever before.
+The average American has four credit cards in his wallet.
 And I know this first hand.
 I used to spend more than I made, even when I was making well over six figures.
 It didn’t matter because I was spending more money than I brought home.
 That will never get you ahead.
 Never.

 Bottom line: You must spend less than you make.
 Until you fix this part of the equation, the rest does not matter.
 First you must realize how much money you truly need to survive, and then realize that everything beyond that is just a want, often a superfluous want.